-- An 800-1000 word reflection on the Discipleship Project & Witnessing Project.
+- An 800-1000 word reflection on each of the three annual themes Leadership, Discipleship and Witness.
+Each reflection should include: - An outline of how the curate's theological understanding of the theme has developed - An indication of how this has impacted on their practice - An 800-1000 word reflection on the Discipleship Project & Witnessing Project.
 These should include: - A brief outline of the project - An assessment of what went well - Learning points for the future - An 800-1000 word report on the Placement.
-This should include: - A brief description of the context - A reflection on what the curate learnt about leadership during the course of the placement - A Sunday sermon (this can be presented in either written or video format) - The outline of a children's or all age talk - A case study describing the preparation of a family for one of the occasional offices - A written reflection on either a wedding or a funeral (max 500 words) - A report from the training incumbent, the placement supervisor, and a lay reference.
+This should include: - A brief description of the context - A reflection on what the curate learnt about leadership during the course of the placement - A Sunday sermon (this can be presented in either written or video format) - The outline of a children's or all age talk - A plan for a school assembly - A case study describing the preparation of a family for one of the occasional offices - A report from the training incumbent, the placement supervisor, and a lay reference.